core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 Each time a YANG module or one of its imported module(s) or included sub-module(s) is updated, the ".sid" file MAY need to be updated.
 This update SHOULD also be performed using an automated tool.

 If a new revision requires more SIDs than initially allocated, a new SID range MUST be added to the 'assignment-ranges' as defined in {{sid-file-format}}.
-These extra SIDs are used for subsequent assignements.
+These extra SIDs are used for subsequent assignments.

 The following activity diagram summarizes the update of a YANG module and its associated .sid file.